-According to the U.S. Dept. of Agriculture Food Safety & Inspection Service (USDA/FSIS), "By understanding the coding on the egg cartons, chefs and bakers can determine the freshness of the eggs.
-Each carton of USDA graded eggs must show the date of packaging, the processing plant number, and may include an expiration date.
-USDA assures that all labeling and claims made on the carton are truthful and accurate.
-To determine freshness, a Julian date or pack-date calendar can be used.
+To determine freshness, a pack-date calendar (or Julian Date calendar) can be used like the one below.
 This three-digit code indicates the date of packaging, starting with January 1 as 001 and ending with December 31 as 365.
 These numbers represent the consecutive days of the year.
-You can store fresh shell eggs in their cartons in the refrigerator for four to five weeks beyond this date."
+For example a egg carton with a packaging date of 032, means the eggs were packed on Feburary 1st.
+You can store fresh shell egs in their cartons in the the refrigerator for four to five weeks beyond this date.

 Plants not under USDA inspection are governed by the state laws where the eggs are packed and/or sold.
-Most states require a pack date as described in this article.
+Most states require a pack date.
 For more information about state egg laws, contact your state's Department of Agriculture.

 Is an egg that floats still fresh?